 Lubricants / Repellents

-Graphite is one of the main ingredients in lubricants like grease, etc. This mineral reacts with atmospheric water vapor and creates a thin film or layer over the surface applied and thus reduces friction.
+Graphite is one of the main ingredients in lubricants like grease, etc. This mineral reacts with atmospheric water vapour and creates a thin film or layer over the surface applied and thus reduces friction.
 Graphite is also used in car brakes and clutches.

 The powdered form of lump graphite is also used in paints.
 Why?
 Well, graphite by nature is water-repellent.
 So it offers a protective coating on wood and other surfaces.